DefGuard/docs/deployment-strategies/standalone-package-based-installation/README.md

 These prerequisites are meant to help you avoid the most common deployment issues, especially around DNS, certificates, public reachability, and service-to-service communication.

-* One of the following operating systems installed:
+* One of the following operating systems:
   * [Debian](https://www.debian.org/)
   * [Ubuntu](https://ubuntu.com/)
   * [Fedora](https://fedoraproject.org/)